 Campus Groningen (Edward van der Meer)

-Campus Groningen is the innovative capital of the Northern Netherlands for startups, innovative companies, talent, high-tech industries, and research and development in Healthy Ageing, Sustainability, and Energy.
-At Campus Groningen, there are 230 companies, three knowledge institutes (University of Groningen, UMCG, Hanze University of Applied Sciences), about 50.000 students and more than 20.000 jobs.
+Campus Groningen is the innovative capital of Northern Netherlands for startups, innovative companies, talent, high-tech industries, and research and development in Healthy Ageing, Sustainability, and Energy.
+At Campus Groningen, there are 230 companies, three knowledge institutes (the University of Groningen, UMCG, and Hanze University of Applied Sciences), about 50.000 students, and more than 20.000 jobs.
 Edward van der Meer represents Campus Groningen.
 Contact details: w.j.e.van.der.meer@triade.umcg.nl / +31 503 615 050

 Cleantech Park Arnhem (Jet van Zwieten)

 Cleantech Park Arnhem is an inspiring production campus where innovation and enjoyment at work come together.
 The park offers a close-knit community and high-quality facilities in a green, historic setting.
 Across 90 hectares, startups, multinationals, government bodies, and educational institutions collaborate on clean technologies.
 In a city strongly connected to energy and circularity, Cleantech Park Arnhem provides an ecosystem that helps organisations innovate faster and more successfully.
-They create the green solutions of tomorrow.
+They create tomorrow’s green solutions.
 The IADP representative for Cleantech Park Arnhem is Jet van Zwieten.
 Contact details: jet@cleantechparkarnhem.nl / +31 620 501 808.

 Deerns is a leading independent consulting and engineering firm offering extensive expertise in technical installations, building physics, energy optimisation, and the design of cleanrooms and laboratories for campuses.
 Their customised, human-centred approach and willingness to collaborate with external partners make Deerns a trusted ally in finding practical solutions for your building’s most critical assets.
 Moreover, their dedication to delivering high-quality, integrated solutions positions them as a reliable partner for campus clients, effectively addressing complex challenges with innovative, efficient, and practical designs.
-The IADP representative for Deerns is Maarten Harteveld.
-Contact details: maarten.harteveld@deerns.com / +31 6 5016 3431.
+The IADP representative for Deerns is Rik Maaijen: rik.maaijen@deerns.com / +31 610 472 116.

 Dura Vermeer (Stijn van de Sande)

 Dura Vermeer, founded in 1855, is an independent family business with activities in construction, real estate, and infrastructure.
 They combine a strong regional presence with the knowledge, strength and resources of a nationwide company.
 They have more than twenty independent operating companies.
-One of these is Dura Vermeer Vastgoed B.V., which is engaged in developing commercial real estate, particularly buildings for life science, health and biotech.
+One of these is Dura Vermeer Vastgoed B.V., which develops commercial real estate, particularly buildings for life sciences, health, and biotech.
 The IADP representative of Dura Vermeer is Stijn van de Sande.
 Contact details: s.v.d.sande@duravermeer.nl / +31 631 967 373.

 Ector Hoogstad Architects (Koen Klijn)